 208 is a beautiful two-storey Italian restaurant with a play area on the second floor for the kids.
 Go for the buffet brunch, which has a nice selection of antipasti, seafood, salads and cheeses at the bar.
 The Bambino menu for children features kid-sized pizzas, baked mac and cheese, and a sunny-side-up pancetta toast.

 Every Sunday from noon to 2.30pm, kids aged four to ten can roll their own dough and make pizza, while their parents enjoy a leisurely brunch from either the à la carte menu or the three course power brunch.
 There’s also an indoor pop-up playroom for when the cooking and eating is over.
-It’s HK$120 per child for pizza making, and that includes an eight-inch pizza with the child’s chosen toppings, and free-flow juices and sodas.
+It’s HK$198 per child for pizza making (available on weekends and public holidays), and that includes an eight-inch pizza with the child’s chosen toppings, and free-flow juices and sodas.
 Dining vouchers go to the best pizza maker, and all participants get a certificate.

 Zak’s in Discovery Bay has a spacious 5,000-square-foot outdoor terrace and play area that’s perfect for the kids to run about under watchful eye.
 With a wide range of Western and Eastern food options, there’s something for everyone on the menu.
 Spend HK$120 at the restaurant and get a free ferry ride back to Central, too!

 At W Hotel, for every paying adult at the lunch buffet, one child between the age of four and eleven gets to eat for free.
 You’ll get a fantastic view of the harbour from the restaurant and can expect an impressive buffet spread, with the dessert options a hit with junior diners.